IanESmith/static-website/Services/cdmp/metrics.md

 });
 </script>

-Every month the team anonomously score how they feeling, from 1 to 5.
+Every month the team anonomously scored how they feeling, from 1 to 5.
 The lower the number, the worse the team 'health' (which has a negative impact on quality).
 The results are averaged on this chart.

 [Click here for sprint notes](notes.html)